 Students need to have completed one accounting course before enrolling in ASAP.
-Once in the program, they complete a series of compact modules, each lasting from two to five days, covering financial accounting, managerial accounting, business law, risk and assurance, and an introduction to income tax preparation.
+Once in the program, they complete a series of compact modules, each lasting from two to five days, covering financial accounting, business law, risk and assurance, and an introduction to income tax preparation.

 The courses are taught by experienced professors from the MAC program.
 Alumni Distinguished Undergraduate Professor Bruce Branson, who taught intermediate financial accounting during the inaugural week of the ASAP program, says that he was impressed by the caliber and diversity of the ASAP students.

 “The students participated with enthusiasm and were able to demonstrate proficiency at the end of the module,” Branson said.
 “Having a small classroom setting that is very interactive, with hands-on teaching, is a real benefit to these students.”